 Top Websites to Find Game Animation Talent

-1. Twine – Best Platform to Hire Game Animators
+Best Websites to Hire Game Animators

 Twine is a leading freelance marketplace designed for creative industries, making it ideal for hiring game animators.
 You can post your project, browse portfolios, and receive tailored pitches from professional animators who specialise in 2D, 3D, and motion design for games.